BBT-DeFi/Tokenization-Template/Staking Token/truffletest/readme.md

 ***21.Beware when the admin set dividend ()

-	1.web3 must pass 400 to solidity not 4 because that will be 0.04%
+	1.web3 must pass both coins' prices and dividend In100Scale to solidity not 4 because that will be 0.04%.
 	2.if admin pass 4.94932 to web3
 	3. ...